 Practical Guidance for Interacting with Angel Sharks and Reporting Encounters

-We provide simple steps to keep everyone safe and help scientists.
-These actions are for both water and land activities.
-They help avoid bites and improve research on angel sharks.
+We outline simple steps to keep everyone safe.
+These guidelines apply to both water and land activities, helping to prevent bites while supporting research on angel sharks.

 Best practices for divers, snorkelers, and anglers